Lucy Mae San Pablo Burns

 - “Theater.”
 Entry.
 Encyclopedia of Undocumented Immigrants (ABC-CLIO; edited by Anna O’Choa Oleary).
 Under contract.

-- California Dreaming: Production and Aesthetics in Asian American Art.
-An Anthology.
-With Dr. Christine Bacareza Balance.
-In Progress.
+- California Dreaming: Movement & Place in the Asian American Imaginary.
+With Dr. Christine Bacareza Balance. under contract with the University of Hawai’i Press.